Asheville Tourists

-The Asheville Tourists are a Minor League Baseball team of the South Atlantic League and the High-A affiliate of the Houston Astros.
-It is located in Asheville, North Carolina.
+The Asheville Tourists are a Minor League Baseball team based in Asheville, North Carolina.
+They are members of the South Atlantic League and are the High-A affiliate of the Houston Astros.

 Asheville teams have played under the Tourists moniker in different leagues and classifications for over a century, with the earliest dating to 1897.
 The current team has played continuously in what is now known as the South Atlantic League since 1976, though it was briefly known as the High-A East in 2021.
 Asheville has won three South Atlantic league championships, first in 1984 and most recently in 2014.
 Previous Tourists teams won a total of four additional championships.

-The Tourists play home games at McCormick Field.
+The Tourists play home games at HomeTrust Park.
 The stadium opened in 1924, renovated in 1959, 1992, and again now through the 2026 season.
 It seats 4,000 fans.

 History

 Earlier teams

 Professional baseball in Asheville, North Carolina, dates to 1897, when the Asheville Moonshiners took the field.
 It has been played continuously for nearly every year since 1909, with early teams such as the Redbirds (1909) and the Mountaineers (1910–1914).
 The "Tourists" name dates to 1915, when local sportswriters began referring to the Mountaineers team as the Tourists.

 The original Tourists brought Asheville its first ever professional sports championship in 1915.
 It continued playing in the Class-D North Carolina State League until 1917, when the league suspended operations due to World War I. In 1924 the "Asheville Skylanders" started play in the South Atlantic League; however, it soon adopted the Tourists nickname.
 It played in the South Atlantic League until 1930, when it jumped to the Piedmont League, where it played for two seasons before folding.
 In 1934 the Columbia Sandlappers moved to Asheville, taking up the Tourists name.
 This incarnation won the 1939 Piedmont League championship; however the league suspended operations in 1942, due to the outset of World War II.

 In 1946 a new Tourists franchise started up in the Tri-State League.
 During the 1940s the team shared McCormick Field with the Asheville Blues, an independent Negro leagues team.
 It folded along with its league in 1955.
 In 1959 a new South Atlantic League (later the Southern League) franchise came to town.
 McCormick Field was renovated.
 The team initially wanted a new name, and organized a fan vote to pick.
 However, fans voted overwhelmingly to keep the Tourists nickname.
 The team won two league titles, in 1961 and 1968.
 In 1968, the Tourists won the Southern League championship under manager Sparky Anderson, who went on to manage the Cincinnati Reds and Detroit Tigers during his 26 years in Major League Baseball.

 In 1972 Asheville became affiliated with the Baltimore Orioles MLB team.
 As part of Baltimore's "Oriole Way" system, the Asheville team was rebranded the Asheville Orioles, adopting the logo and colors of its affiliate.
 The team had four successive winning seasons, but after the 1975 season the Orioles relocated its Double-A franchise to Charlotte, North Carolina, as the Charlotte Orioles.